Types of Trailers You Should Know About

 They can handle heavy payload as the design allows them to safely hold machines such as construction equipment and tractors.
 Equipment trailers were initially built as per the transportation department’s specifications.
 They differ based on the number of axles, styles, and tail.
 A trailer can have a single or tandem axle, which impacts the load it can carry.
 The trailer can have a deckover style or a fender style.
 The former sits on the wheels’ top and the letter between the wheels.

 They play an essential role in transporting cars efficiently and safely.
 Car trailers vary depending on the size and the weight of the vehicle getting transported.
 They roughly measure between 13 feet and 17 feet.
-They come as both open and enclosed trailers.
+They come as both open and enclosed trailers in Arkansas.
 Though open trailers don’t offer the same protection as enclosed trailers, they come at almost half the price.

 They are widely famous for their versatility as they allow freight loading from various angles — top, sides, and rear.
 They are used to transport everything from steel coils to lumber.
 This trailer does not have a box to cover the freight during shipping, making it easy to load and offload.
 A flatbed trailer can carry up to 48,000 pounds.
 Its length varies from 24 feet to 53 feet.
 Meanwhile, the maximum allowed width and height is 8.5 feet.
 As there is no box to keep things safe, the cargo is secured through straps, chains, and other binding material.